log4code/aws-cf-templates/networking/README.md

             "DefaultValue": "BasicVpc",
             "NoEcho": false,
-            "Description": "An environment name to tag to resources" }
+            "Description": "An environment name to tag to resources" },
+        {
+            "ParameterKey": "PrivateSubnet2CIDR",
+            "DefaultValue": "10.192.21.0/24",
+            "NoEcho": false,
+            "Description": "The IP range (CIDR notation) for the private subnet in the second Availability Zone" },
+        {
+            "ParameterKey": "PublicSubnet1CIDR",
+            "DefaultValue": "10.192.10.0/24",
+            "NoEcho": false,
+            "Description": "The IP range (CIDR notation) for the public subnet in the first Availability Zone" }
     ],
     "Description": "This is a template to deploy a simple VPC" }

 ```